tpapakostas/Military_scene_model/README.md

 # Modelling a military scene using a Discrete Global Grid System
 This repository contains visual interpretations of a military scene model created during the graduation project of Theodoros Papakostas for the MSc in Geomatics, Faculty of Architecture, TU Delft.
-For further details the thesis report will be available in the TUDelft repository.
+For further details the thesis report is available in the [TUDelft education research repository](https://repository.tudelft.nl/islandora/object/uuid%3Aaca1d742-9fbe-4577-a4fd-b8b0ba50f368?collection=education).

 ## Datasets
 Both military non classified and civil open source geospatial datasets are used.
 The military scene of scope is the European region.